natalieagus/50002/docs/Project/1D Project/checkoff1.md

 We **expect** to find documentation or relevant info about your ALU in your **Google Doc report**.
 It will be aiding your checkoff.
 We won’t read any other info elsewhere.

+### ALU Additional Functionality

+To obtain the highest tier on Functionality [rubrics](#rubric), your ALU should have an additional functionality other than the 13 functionalities found in Lab: ALU.
+- You may use any Lucid operator for this.
+The constriants above don't apply.
+- It **MUST** be meaningful for your project, otherwise you won't get any credits

+For example, if your game is a very simple implementation of [crossy road](https://crossy-road.io/), you might need [circular shift](https://onlinetoolz.net/bitshift) functionality.
+You can modify your ALU to implement this and give it a new ALUFN.
+You **must** add this to your automated test cases as well.

 ## Submission Procedure

 **Submit the following at eDimension Week 8 tab**: